grscheller/scheller-linux-archive/grokScala/README.md

 statements after the lambda become part of the `function1`.
 Statements before the lambda were executed only once as expected when the code block was first run, but statements after the lambda get executed each time `dog` was executed.
-Though the  return value of `dog` is indead `()`.
-Actually, the lambda extends to the end of the code block.
+Though the return value of `dog` is indead `()`, the lambda actually extends to the end of the code block.

+By imbedding the lambda, the code block is no longer just a "thunk," but rather behaves like a first class object in the sense of functional programming.
+And like any good closure, it can contain state.

-This means that the use of `self` as a synonym for `this` in class and trait definitions may not just be "Syntactic Sugar" but have deeper semantic meaning.
+This means that the use of `self` as a synonym for `this` in class and trait definitions may not just be "Syntactic Sugar" but may have some deeper semantic meaning.
 ```
    trait Foo[+A] { self =>
       ...